gchauvet/satellite/sample/README.md

 * Stopping service (service shutdown) exit gracefully the JVM.

 #### Linux
 The easy way is to adapt our shell script provided in the deimos root folder and edit them at your convenience.
-The hard way can be done like this (change directory to frontend folder) :
+The hard way can be done like this :
 * To start the background process :
 ```sh
 sudo deimos -home $JAVA_HOME satellite-sample*.jar